-The Translators without Borders’ Access to Knowledge Awards have been created within each of our ‘six pillars’, identified earlier this year in our strategic framework.
-These pillars—Organizational Excellence, Translator Community and Workspace, Training, Nonprofit Partnerships, Financial Sustainability, Awareness and Communications—are like the gears in an old clock: They must work together to accurately achieve our mission.
+The organization created the Access to Knowledge Awards to honor volunteers, donors, and non-profit partners.
+The awards are given within each of the Translators without Borders’ six ‘pillars’, identified earlier this year as part of the organization’s strategic framework.
+These pillars—Organizational Excellence, Translator Community and Workspace, Training, Non-profit Partnerships, Financial Sustainability, Awareness and Communications—work together to deliver the mission.

-The Translators without Borders’ Access to Knowledge recipients will receive a fashionable Translators without Borders T-Shirt, a lapel pin and a certificate of gratitude.
-Not much considering all they have done—but we are a low-budget operation!
+The Translators without Borders’ Access to Knowledge recipients will receive a Translators without Borders T-Shirt, a lapel pen and a certificate of gratitude.

 Awarded to Henry Dotterer